Seven0492/Projets-programes/README.md

 # How to compile

-This is simple, you just need to type: make.
+This is simple, you just need to type the command "make" in the source code directory.

-After that there is two new files, test.o is garbage, so doing: make clean, will remove it.
+After that there is two new files, test.o is garbage, so doing: "make clean", will remove it.

-There are two other options too, make cleanall, to remove test.exe too, and make install, with no sudo permissions required, more info in the MAKE.md file.
+There are two other options too, "make cleanall", to remove test.exe too, and "make install" (This option will break your terminal, wait until I fix it), with no sudo permissions required, more info in the MAKE.md file.

 # License